metaliq/metaliq/doc/metas.md

 ### Sharing underlying data between Metas

 Sometimes it makes sense for a single underlying object within your data value graph to be referenced from multiple separate Metas.
-These could be produced from specifications for various stages of working with the same data in different parts of an application.
-It is a common pattern for building wizard-style user interfaces for example, where multiple pages have separate specs based on the overall data type that is the subject of the whole wizard.
+These could be produced from specifications for various stages of working with the same data in different parts of an application, such as a wizard-style user interface for example, where multiple pages have separate specs based on the overall data type that is the subject of the whole wizard.
 Each of these Metas can seamlessly maintain their own link to the same underlying data value object, applying their own meta-information to it, holding their own validation state etc. But the value object itself can only have a single `$` property, and can thus only back-link to a single Meta.

 This turns out not to be a big problem though, even if you do need to use back-links, as the value object's `$` property is reset whenever the `reset` function is called on a particular Meta.
+This happens automatically at the end of every application update cycle when you are using `up`.
 So if the Meta that is to be used in the new state of an application is reset as part of that state change process then the back-links for the overall value object will point as expected to the currently relevant Meta.

-In the example of a wizard page change, the process first validates the *from* page Meta, then (if validation succeeds)  *commits* that Meta so that its transient, validated values are applied to its underlying data graph, then the *to* page Meta is reset, so that the `$` references throughout its underlying data graph point to the newly relevant Metas and the data values of primitive fields are applied to their transient Meta reflections.

 ### Meta Arrays

 We have seen how individual objects and primitive values are reflected in the Meta graph.
 Arrays are quite similar in how they are handled.
 A `MetaSpec` that is based on an array type rather than an individual object type can have all the same policy-defined terms, but instead of the property `fields` it has the property `items`.
 This itself is a `MetaSpec` that becomes the specification for each individual item in the array.
 Note that if the `items` key of a MetaSpec is not specified then the underlying array's values will not have associated entries in the Meta graph.

 At runtime, the Meta object of an array has the same `$` key as other Meta objects, with the same internal references including `$.value` which points to the underlying array with its original values.
 The Meta array is itself also an array of Meta objects of those original values, each of which is connected to its original value via its `$.value` property.
 Note that the array item Meta objects have the same `$.parent` as the array Meta itself.
 So, for example, if a parent object of type `Submission` had a field `contacts` of type `Contact[]`, the type for the  `contacts` field specification would be `MetaSpec<Contact[], Submission>` and the `items` property within that specification would be `MetaSpec<Contact, Submission>`.

-If `reset` is called on a Meta array (or a Meta containing it) then the original array values are applied back into the Meta graph, overwriting any transient updates.

-If `commit` is called on a Meta array, the original array is mutated to match any updates in the transient Meta array.
-Any items that were removed in the transient Meta array are removed in the underlying array.
-Other items are reordered as per the order of their associated Metas in the Meta array, and new items are inserted wherever they have been created in the Meta array.